I am retired and no longer have a laboratory. I do not analyze or “test” rocks to determine whether or not they are meteorites.

 Hand-held XRF Analyzers

-I know a few meteorite collectors who use hand-held XRF “guns” to recognize meteorites.
+I know a few meteorite finders and collectors who use hand-held XRF “guns” to recognize meteorites.
 Most of the results that I have been sent from XRF guns, however, have not been useful to me for determining if the rock is a meteorite.
 There are at least three problems.
 Most of the instruments are designed or programed to do analysis of metals, not rocks, so, for example, there are no data for Si (silicon).
 Second, data for Na and Mg are critical and those elements cannot be determined by x-ray fluorescence in air.
-Third, it seems that most users don’t really know what they are doing when it comes to rocks.
+Third, it seems that most users do not really know what they are doing when it comes to rocks.
 For, example, a fellow contacted me once saying “Big time reputable gold dealer tested it with his X ray gun.”
 The big time reputable gold dealer told him that his rock contained “at least 15% Bohrium,” an element does not occur in nature and the only isotope of which has an ~85 millisecond half-life.